camunda/camunda-docs-manual/content/reference/rest/process-definition/post-submit-form.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-    <td>The path parameter "key" has no value.<br/>The variable value or type is invalid, for example if the value could not be parsed to an Integer value or the passed variable type is not supported.<br/>If more than one tenant has a process definition with the given key.
+    <td>The variable value or type is invalid, for example if the value could not be parsed to an Integer value or the passed variable type is not supported.
 See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.</td>
   </tr>
   <tr>
     <td>404</td>